Deborah Won

 INTRODUCTION

 I am a Professor of Mechanical Engineering with a specialty in impact and injury biomechanics.
 Prior to joining Cal State LA, I spent nearly nine years working for a forensic engineering company and four years working for General Motors in Safety and Crashworthiness.
-I oversee the Applied Injury Biomechanics Laboratory and teach various mechanical and biomechanical engineering courses.
-I am the co-developer of the Biomedical Engineering minor program.
+I am the co-director of the Biomechanical Engineering Research Laboratory and teach various mechanical and biomechanical engineering courses.
+I am the co-developer and past director of the Biomedical Engineering minor program.

 Dionne Espinoza